Aberfeldy shooting: Q&A with senior cops leading Brian Low murder probe

 Q: Why did it take that long, surely that would be the sort of thing that would happen immediately if there is a suspected murder?

-DCI Martin Macdougall: “That’s was the date that was agreed that the two doctor post-mortem would take place and it took place on the Friday.”
+DCI Martin Macdougall: “That was the date that was agreed, that the two doctor post-mortem would take place and it took place on the Friday.”

 Q: Are you ruling out that this was a hunting accident?